 CommuniCare offer non judgemental, free information and advice on a wide range of topics including housing and benefits.
 They try to think of the "whole person" rather than just the "problem considered" and take a holistic view of the person and their issues to come up with a complete support package.

-Dingley’s Promise delivers life changing support to under 5s with additional needs & disabilities and their families, by providing specialist learning through play, support for families, and training and advice for mainstream settings.
+Dingley’s Promise delivers life changing support to children in the early years with Special Educational Needs and Disabilities (SEND) and their families.
+We provide specialist learning through play at our centres, support for families through our outreach service, and training and advice to mainstream settings.

-Dingley's Promise has three centres - in Reading, Wokingham and West Berkshire.
+Our three Dingley’s Promise centres are located in Reading, Wokingham and West Berkshire.

 Launchpad provide three key services, which help to prevent homelessness and support people individually: a Drop-In Information and Advice service to anyone in Reading who needs housing or homelessness-related advice; clean, safe housing combined with individual, targeted support to get people back on track; and support for single parents, families, couples and individuals to stay in their own homes by helping them with landlord related issues.

 The Mustard Tree identifies and addresses unmet needs in our communities, developing projects that reduce health and social inequalities, increase community engagement, and give a voice to the unheard.
 It operates the following projects: